mminamina/MIT-COVID19-DATATHON/README.md

 In this repository:

-1. For summary of our approach, please refer to **TrackD-Team9-Final.pptx**
+1. For outline of our approach and analysis, please refer to **TrackD-Team9-Final.pptx**

 2. For end-to-end process, please refer to **MITCovid19_stats+data_analysis.ipynb**